 Poorly-designed software architecture blueprint and supporting documentation for start-up products will complicate the process of transferring knowledge and become such a burden to the HR Team in recruiting new members sooner or later.
 If growth and evolution are not the main purposes for the architecture, the startup organization needs to recreate it from the beginning during the time the product of the company starts to scale.

 A step-by-step guide for choosing the right software developers for your company, including start-ups, will be provided in this article in order to help you move quickly and confidently into the market.

 A detailed description of the company's software idea and high-level implementation strategy should be brought up along with the list of software functions which the company wants to realize.

-The search can be boosted faster if the company understands the kind of competencies that they are looking for (such as web, mobile, or desktop developers, integration software engineers, testers, and more).
+The search can be boosted faster if the company understands the kind of competencies that they are looking for (such as web, mobile, or desktop developers, cloud, integration engineers, testers, and more).
 Companies that have no experience on-board before and have no ideas of what they need are recommended looking for a professional technology consulting organization or software outsourcing partner for help.

 Deciding on the hiring model